M-A-C-T-R-I-X/jdjdurh/README.md

-# ORIGINAL CODE OWNER - SACHINTHA RASHAN
+# CODE OWNER - SACHIBOT

+*I do not own any rights to these codes*